This module consists of a mix of high-level, core, low-level and

 Calculates orientation-averaged cross-sections and circular dichroism

-(CD) by transforming the T-matrix (Tmat
+(CD) by transforming the T-matrix (Tmat) from

 "parity" (M–N) basis to "helicity" (L–R) basis, following Ref. .

-is an optional input, verb_
+rtol_ is an optional input, verb_ is an

-optional output, and sigOA
+optional output, and sigOA is an in/output matrix

 containing orientation-averaged cross-sections and CD in each column for